-The notification shall occur no later than thirty (30) days after the identification of the deficiency in reading.

-F. The program of reading instruction shall continue until the student is determined by the results of approved reading assessments to be meeting grade-level targets.

-G. E. 1.
-Every school district shall adopt, and implement a district reading sufficiency strong readers plan which has had input from school administrators, teachers, and parents and legal quardians and if possible a reading specialist, and which shall be submitted electronically to and approved by the State Board of Education.
-The plan shall be updated annually.
-School districts shall not be required to electronically submit the annual updates to the Board if the last plan submitted to the Board was approved and expenditures for the program include only expenses relating to individual and small group tutoring, purchase of and training in the use of screening and assessment measures, summer school programs, and Saturday school programs.
+The notification shall occur no later than thirty (30) days after the identification of the deficiency in reading. - F. The program of reading instruction shall continue until the student is determined by the results of approved reading assessments to be meeting grade-level targets. - G. F. 1.
+Every school district shall adopt, and implement a district $\frac{1}{1}$ district from school administrators, teachers, and parents and legal guardians and if possible a reading specialist, and which shall be submitted electronically to and approved by the State Board of The plan shall be updated annually.
+School districts Education. shall not be required to electronically submit the annual updates to the Board if the last plan submitted to the Board was approved and expenditures for the program include only expenses relating to individual and small group tutoring, purchase of and training in the use of screening and assessment measures, summer school programs and Saturday school programs.
 If any expenditure for the program is deleted or changed or any other type of expenditure for the program is implemented, the school district shall be required to submit the latest annual update to the Board for approval.
-The district reading sufficiency strong readers plan shall include a plan for each site which includes an analysis of the data provided by the

-Oklahoma School Testing Program and other reading assessments utilized as required in this section, and which outlines how each school site will comply with the provisions of the Reading Sufficiency Strong Readers Act.
+The district reading sufficiency strong readers plan shall include a plan for each site which includes an analysis of the data provided by the Oklahoma School Testing Program and other reading assessments utilized as required in this section, and which outlines how each school site will comply with the provisions of the Reading Sufficiency Strong Readers Act.

-- 2. The State Board of Education shall adopt rules for the implementation and evaluation of the provisions of the Reading Sufficiency Strong Readers Act.
-The evaluation shall include, but not be limited to, an analysis of the data required in subsection $\frac{S}{S}$ L of this section. - H. For any third-grade student found not to be meeting gradelevel targets as determined by reading assessments administered pursuant to this section, a new program of reading instruction, including provisions of the READ Initiative adopted by the school district as provided for in subsection P of this section, shall be developed by a Student Reading Proficiency Team and implemented as specified in subsection E of this section.
-In addition to other requirements of the Reading Sufficiency Act, the plan may include specialized tutoring. - H. F. 1.
-Any first-grade, second-grade, or third-grade student who demonstrates end of year proficiency in reading at the third-grade level through a grade-level appropriate screening instrument which meets the acquisition of reading skills criteria approved pursuant to subsection B of this section shall not be subject to retention pursuant to this section require a program of reading instruction or an individual reading intervention plan.
-After a student has demonstrated proficiency through a screening instrument, the district shall provide notification to the parent or Legal guardian of the student that they have he or she has satisfied the requirements of the Reading Sufficiency Act and will not be subject to retention pursuant to this section Strong Readers Act.
-The district shall continue to monitor the student in the next successive grade level to ensure he or she maintains proficiency.
+2. The State Board of Education shall adopt rules for the implementation and evaluation of the provisions of the Reading Sufficiency Strong Readers Act.
+The evaluation shall include, but not be limited to, an analysis of the data required in subsection $\frac{S}{S}$ M of this section.

+H. For any third-grade student found not to be meeting gradelevel targets as determined by reading assessments administered pursuant to this section, a new program of reading instruction, including provisions of the READ Initiative adopted by the school district as provided for in subsection P of this section, shall be developed by a Student Reading Proficiency Team and implemented as specified in subsection E of this section.
+In addition to other requirements of the Reading Sufficiency Act, the plan may include specialized tutoring.

+I. 1.
+Any first-grade, second-grade or third-grade student who demonstrates end of year proficiency in reading at the third-grade level through a screening instrument which meets the acquisition of reading skills criteria pursuant to subsection B of this section shall not be subject to retention pursuant to this section.
+After a student has demonstrated proficiency through a screening instrument, the district shall provide notification to the parent or guardian of the student that they have satisfied the requirements of the Reading Sufficiency Act and will not be subject to retention pursuant to this section.

-2. If Beginning with the 2025-2026 school year, if a thirdgrade student is identified at any point of the academic year as having a significant reading deficiency, which shall be defined as not meeting grade-level targets on a screening instrument which meets the acquisition of reading skills criteria administered pursuant to subsection & A of this section, the district shall immediately begin a student reading portfolio as provided by subsection L of this section and shall provide notice to the parent of the deficiency pursuant to subsection J of this section provide the student with intensive intervention services for the appropriate amount of the instructional day consistent with the individual reading intervention plan developed pursuant to paragraph 2 of subsection D of this section and as determined by the Student Reading Proficiency Team.
-Intensive intervention services shall continue until the student demonstrates proficiency at his or her grade level based on a screening instrument administered pursuant to subsection A of this section.
+2. If a third-grade student is identified at any point of the academic year as having a significant reading deficiency, which shall be defined as not meeting grade-level targets on a screening instrument which meets the acquisition of reading skills criteria pursuant to subsection B of this section, the district shall immediately begin a student reading portfolio as provided by subsection L of this section and shall provide notice to the parent of the deficiency pursuant to subsection J of this section.